-Federal Plumbing Standards now specify that kitchen faucets use no more than 2.5 gpm and bathroom faucets use no more than 2.2 gpm, though several use less quite effectively.
+Federal Plumbing Standards now specify that kitchen faucets use no more than 2.5 gallons per minute (GPM) and bathroom faucets use no more than 2.2 GPM, though several use less quite effectively.

 You can save up to 40% of the water used by sink faucets replacing your older faucet aerators with new water efficient ones.

 Installing an aerator - the screw-on tip of the sink faucet - can be one of the most cost-effective water conservation measures your household can do because they control the flow of water through your faucet.